-Patients and consumers can use digital health to better manage and track their health and wellness related activities.
+Patients and consumers can use digital health technologies to better manage and track their health and wellness related activities.

-Why is the FDA Focusing on Digital Health?
+Why Is the FDA Focusing on Digital Health?

-Many stakeholders are involved in digital health activities, including patients, health care practitioners, researchers, traditional medical device industry firms, and firms new to FDA regulatory requirements, such as mobile application developers.
+Many stakeholders are involved in digital health activities, including patients, health care practitioners, researchers, traditional medical device industry firms, and firms new to the FDA regulatory requirements, such as mobile application developers.

-FDA’s Center for Devices and Radiological Health is excited about these advances and the convergence of medical devices with connectivity and consumer technology.
+The FDA's Center for Devices and Radiological Health is excited about these advances and the convergence of medical devices with connectivity and consumer technology.
 The following are topics in the digital health field on which the FDA has been working to provide clarity using practical approaches that balance benefits and risks:

 - Wireless Medical Devices